 On this page:

-If it seems like your electricity bill is really high or perhaps just a little off centre then there are a couple of avenues you can take.
-However, the first port of call should be your retailer, the business who bills you for using power.
-According to the Australian Energy Regulator (AER), your retailer will probably best equipped to handle any complaints around your electricity bill being too high.
+If it seems like your electricity bill is too high, there are a couple of avenues you can take.
+However, the first port of call should be your energy retailer, which is the business who bills you for using power – for example, AGL or Origin.
+Your energy retailer is best equipped to handle any complaints around your electricity bill being too high, and to investigate and resolve any errors.

 Here are the steps you can take to dispute your energy bill: